 Wynn Las Vegas, LLC was formed on April 17, 2001 as a Nevada limited liability company.
 Unless the context otherwise requires, all references herein to the "Company" refer to Wynn Las Vegas, LLC, a Nevada limited liability company and its consolidated subsidiaries.
 The sole member of the Company is Wynn Resorts Holdings, LLC ("Holdings").
 The sole member of Holdings is Wynn Resorts, Limited ("Wynn Resorts").
-The Company was organized primarily to construct and operate "Wynn Las Vegas," a destination resort and casino on the "Strip" in Las Vegas, Nevada.
-Wynn Las Vegas opened on April 28, 2005.
-On December 22, 2008, the Company expanded Wynn Las Vegas with the opening of Encore at Wynn Las Vegas ("Encore").
+The Company was organized primarily to construct and operate Wynn Las Vegas I Encore ("Wynn Las Vegas"), a fully intergrated destination resort and casino on the "Strip" in Las Vegas, Nevada.

 Wynn Las Vegas Capital Corp. ("Wynn Capital") is a wholly owned subsidiary of the Company incorporated on June 3, 2002, solely for the purpose of obtaining financing for Wynn Las Vegas.
 Wynn Capital is authorized to issue 2,000 shares of common stock, par value \$0.01.
-At December 31, 2011, the Company owned the one share that was issued and outstanding.
+At December 31, 2012, the Company owned the one share that was issued and outstanding.
 Wynn Capital has neither any significant net assets nor has had any operating activity.
 Its sole function is to serve as the co-issuer of the mortgage notes described below.
 Wynn Las Vegas, LLC and Wynn Capital together are hereinafter referred to as the "Issuers".